Follow TV Tropes

 "Oh, yeah," she replied.
 "Usually when the bullets don't work, most crooks try pistol whipping me, believe it or not.
 You're much smarter than they are, obviously."

-** Chapter 18 gives a different version: a thief is trying to cut Asuka over and again despite of doing nothing to Asuka (other than annoying her):
+** Chapter 18 offers a different take: a thief is trying to cut Asuka over and again, despite doing nothing to Asuka (other than annoying her):

 "You do know that the definition of insanity is trying the same thing over and over again and expecting different results, right?"
 Supergirl asked.